edygg/zubale_product_query_test/README.md

 ```

 This will start the following services:
-- FastAPI application on port 8000
+- FastAPI application on port 8000 (accessible at http://localhost:8000)
 - Celery worker for processing tasks
 - Redis for message brokering